 - 8.02 Extended Teaching Service -- A teacher with less than a full-time contract who accepts an assignment which will extend the teaching day beyond that specified in the part-time contract will be compensated on an hourly pro rata basis.
 Such assignments normally will be of short duration and involve teaching in the place of an absent teacher when a substitute cannot be obtained, on days when the pupil count in the center is unusually high due to a minimum day schedule in the elementary schools, or in an emergency.
-This pro rata compensation is provided if the assignment is a continuation of the teacher's regular part-time contract assigned during the regular part-time contract day.
+This pro rata compensation is provided if the assignment is a continuation of the teacher's regular part-time contract assignment and the extended teaching service duties and responsibilities are essentially identical with those assigned during the regular part-time contract day.
 The basis for pro rata compensation will be the Early Childhood Education Programs annual column placement on the then current salary schedule divided by the number of required work days in the assignment year.
 The resulting daily pay rate will be divided by eight to determine the hourly pay rate. - 8.03 Temporary Increased Enrollment Hourly Service -- (1) Continuing Early Childhood Education Program teachers with ten (10)-month contracts who accept classroom assignments during periods of temporary increased enrollments (e.g., summer months) will be compensated on an hourly pro rata basis.
 Such assignments will be of short duration, not to exceed ninety (90) calendar days, and temporarily used to supplement regular staffing at children's centers impacted by increased summer enrollments.
 (2) Noncontract certificated employees hired hourly to provide temporary services during summer months will be paid at an hourly rate based on Salary Class 011-1 of the Early Childhood Education Program Salary Schedule.
-Section (2) also applies to regular K-12 contract teachers temporarily employed in child development Center to provide the above hourly services during summer months. - 8.04 Resource Teachers in the Early Childhood Education Program shall receive an annual stipend of twohundred (\$200) dollars. - Amounts designated by an asterisk shall be subject to the same percentage change as negotiated for all other rates on the Salary Schedule.
+Section (2) also applies to regular K-12 contract teachers temporarily employed in child development Center to provide the above hourly services during summer months. - 8.04 Resource Teachers in the Early Childhood Education Program shall receive an annual stipend of two-hundred dollars (\$200)-dollars.